UgoDaves/AirBnB-Data-Analytics-project/README.md

 SELECT COUNT(DISTINCT(host_name))
 FROM airbnb;

--- The top twenty listings with the potential highest revenue are SELECT COUNT(host_id) AS num_of_listings, host_id, host_name,
+-- The top ten listings with the potential highest revenue are SELECT COUNT(host_id) AS num_of_listings, host_id, host_name,